-Program gives dogs “structure”
+Program Gives Dogs “structure”

 Freedom Tails is designed to give the dogs structure in their lives, good grooming, house training, medical care, some socialization, and the ability to trust humans again.

-Dogs are a Pressure Release Valve
+A Pressure Release Valve

 The dogs also serve as a type of pressure release valve for the tensions that inevitably build in a contained environment like a correctional facility.